 False negative: is identifying someone as non-dangerous when they in fact go on to commit a dangerous act.
 When trying to identify dangerous offenders (or other things as well), researchers often make mistakes.
 One of these mistakes is known as a False Positive.

-The false negative error is identifying someone as dangerous (and possibly keeping them incarcerated or denying them parole) when they are not dangerous.
+The false negative error is identifying someone as dangerous when they are not dangerous.

 The concept of Bayes' theorem is that true rates of false positives and false negatives are not a function of the accuracy of the test alone, but also the actual rate or frequency of occurrence within the test population.